What’s Covered in this Lincoln ChoicePlus Assurance Variable Annuity Review

 In order to get the “assurance” promised in the annuity’s name, you need to take advantage of this annuity’s Living Benefit Rider feature.
 For a fee, this is what will guarantee you a withdrawal amount or income for you and your spouse if you so choose.
 These Living Benefit Riders are one of the more attractive features offered by this annuity, but the percentage of income payout – 3.5% to 5% depending on your age according to the prospectus – is not what advisors talk about when trying to sell you this annuity.

-If income is the main reason you have for purchasing this annuity, make sure you ask your advisor, “How much income will I actually get?”
+If income is the main reason you have for purchasing the Lincoln ChoicePlus annuity, make sure you ask your advisor, “How much income will I actually get?”
 This question is important to ask because no matter how much your variable annuity earns, it is the percentage of the income payout which dictates how much money you will actually receive.

 In a variable annuity, the two goals of income and growth are basically working against each other.
 To understand why, think of it from the insurance company’s point of view: If you put $100,000 in a variable annuity, it could be worth $70,000 in 10 years’ time if it suffers a loss, or it could be worth more.
 Either way, there is a risk.
 So if the company is going to put itself on the hook and guarantee you a certain amount of income from an account whose value is going to fluctuate, they will protect themselves.